STEllAR-GROUP/hpx/README.rst

  HPX
 *****

-HPX is a a general purpose C++ runtime system for parallel and distributed applications of any scale.
+HPX is a general purpose C++ runtime system for parallel and distributed applications of any scale.
 Even if that's quite a mouthful, we mean every word of it!